 - Toxic Industrial waste waste that is potentially detrimental to the environment and/or human health, and requires special management, treatment and disposal.
-The waste is not recyclable, and ST Engineering engages licensed toxic industrial waste collectors to collect the waste for treatment and disposal.
+Toxic waste is not recyclable, and ST Engineering engages licensed toxic industrial waste collectors to collect the waste for treatment and disposal.
 The waste collectors ensure that the waste is stored and treated at approved premises and facilities; - General waste waste that is non-toxic and non-hazardous, and does not require regulatory licensing, or specialised vendor to collect.
 These include recyclable and nonrecyclable wastes.
-Recycle bins are situated within our premises for staff to dispose of their recyclable waste such as e-waste, paper, cartridges, metals cans or plastic bottles.
+Recycle bins are situated within our premises for staff to dispose of their recyclable waste such as e-waste, paper, cartridges, metal cans or plastic bottles.
 Non-recyclable waste includes food waste, sludge and other general refuse that is not reusable.

-In-line with NEA's efforts to encourage recycling and reusing of waste, we promote the 3R initiative - to reduce, reuse and recycle waste, with emphasis on reducing waste generation at source.
+In-line with Singapore National Environment Agency's (NEA's) efforts to encourage recycling and reusing of waste, we promote the 3R initiative - to Reduce, Reuse and Recycle waste, with emphasis on reducing waste generation at source.
 One example is to reduce paper usage by not printing out emails, printing on both sides of a paper and recycling use of paper waste such as envelopes or carton boxes.